 Enterprising students pitch business ideas at ethical showcase

 We challenged first-year business students to come up with ideas for new products/services with an ethical or sustainability element.
-Our Brighton Business School students embraced the opportunity and endeavoured to pioneer new business ideas that would make a difference to society and the environment.
+Our business students embraced the opportunity and endeavoured to pioneer new business ideas that would make a difference to society and the environment.

 In teams, students developed their ideas as part of an extended project, conducting market analysis, market research, as well as planning for product development, digital marketing, HR/OB and financial needs.